 - Students are eligible to participate in an optional co-op program upon completion of 2nd year courses.
 Participation is strongly encouraged.

-- Conceptual sketching, mixed media rendering, drafting, and soft and hard model making.
+· Conceptual sketching, mixed media rendering, computer-aided design, and soft and hard model making.

-- Computer skills including experience with software applications such as Adobe Creative Suite (Illustrator, Photoshop, Flash, InDesign), SolidWorks, Alias, Rhinoceros and AutoDesk Maya.
+· Computer skills including experience with software applications such as Adobe Creative Suite (Illustrator, Photoshop, Flash, InDesign), SolidWorks, Rhinoceros and AutoDesk Fusion 360.